baksofill/moviesList/README.md

-# movieList
+# moviesList
-Basic app with using Marionnet.js
+Basic app with using Marionnet.js 2